NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/cancel-subscription.md

 ---

-## Step 1: Disable the Cloudflare subscription
+## Step 1: Disable the Khulnasoft subscription

 To disable a subscription:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account and website.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account and website.

 2. Select the feature you want to disable under **Active Subscriptions** (Free or Pro customers) or **Plan Extensions** (Enterprise customers).